 …systemic change in policy making is prevented, at least in part, because politicians and civil servants do not understand the very thing they use to do their job, their own embodied minds.
 This is not a spiritual or a therapeutic issue, it is basic lack of education and self-awareness, something mindfulness interventions can, if designed well, do something about.” – Rachel Lilley

 After a period of suspended animation during the pandemic in which those who could “sheltered in place” as much as possible, the inequities and the challenges of being human continue to be highlighted, even in our reemergence.
 I visited home to care for an elder after a major surgery – one that was put off due to pandemic-related complications in our health care system.
 This experience made me reflect on both my privilege and the cruelty of our fragmented systems.
 It seems “normal” to us that our health system turns our elders out on their own a day after a knee or hip replacement surgery.
 It seems “normal” to accept poor outcomes for those who can’t get adequate support at home after a major surgery.
-And it seems “normal” that we deny the gift of mobility to those who can’t afford this type of surgery.
+And it seems “normal” that we deny the gift of mobility to those who can’t afford this type of surgery, while living in a system that requires most Americans to work well beyond traditional retirement age to survive.
 It’s a slippery slope of normalizing what appears almost obscene from the outside, given that the US at this time possesses almost one third of the world’s wealth.

 I’ve also been reflecting on the growing number of friends and acquaintances who have considered or initiated crowdsourced fundraisers for themselves or a beloved in the aftermath of pandemic related layoffs and health challenges – or even to cover final arrangements after a death.
 Some of these are folks who are working, have a support network, and have health insurance, yet they still cannot afford basic necessities.
 As a mental health professional, I’m experiencing the crush of the resulting backlog of need.
 And the health care system is just one example of the cruelty and short-sightedness we accept as normal in this country.